joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits,_i.e._virtues/of_the_fruits_of_the_holy_ghost/prologue.md

 (2) Whether they differ from the beatitudes?
 (3) Of their number?
 (4) Of their opposition to the works of the flesh.

+* Whether The Fruits Of The Holy Ghost Which The Apostle Enumerates Are Acts?
+* Whether The Fruits Differ From The Beatitudes?
+* Whether The Fruits Are Suitably Enumerated By The Apostle?
+* Whether The Fruits Of The Holy Ghost Are Contrary To The Works Of The Flesh?